Building:Richcraft Hall, Room 2310

 Current Research

-My research engages with critical concerns around privacy, surveillance, and power, freedom of expression, and the role of algorithms in communication and media.
-Recent work has explored aspects of communication, culture, and regulation, gender and media, algorithmic culture, networks, and social media analysis and visualisation.
-I am available to supervise graduate students working in areas that may include any of those dimensions.
+Dr. Robinson’s research and teaching interests include communication, culture, and regulation, gender and media, algorithm studies and artificial intelligence, platform studies, and social media data methodologies.
+Dr. Robinson is available to supervise graduate students working in areas that may include any of those dimensions.

-1. As co-investigator on a 5-year, SSHRC Insight grant, Populist Publics: Memory, Populism, and Misinformation in the Canadian Social Mediascape, which examines how populist narratives enter and circulate on social platforms.
-Research will explore how hate speech about immigration, multiculturalism, gender equality and LGBTQ+ rights are circulated by far-right groups to become normalized as legitimate discourse within the Canadian mediascape.
+Dr. Robinson is co-investigator on a 5-year, SSHRC Insight grant, Populist Publics: Memory, Populism, and Misinformation in the Canadian Social Mediascape, which examines how divisive far-right narratives and disinformation enter and circulate on social platforms.

 Selected publications